DokPlay/skinport-purchase-api/README.md

 [Русская версия](./README.ru.md)

-Simple Fastify server in TypeScript exposing two endpoints:
+A compact Fastify service written in strict TypeScript with two core endpoints:

-- **GET `/items`** — Fetches Skinport items, returns the minimal tradable and non-tradable prices for each item, and caches the response in Redis.
+- **GET `/items`** — Fetches Skinport items with default `app_id`/`currency`, returns the minimal tradable and non-tradable prices per item, and caches the response in Redis.
-- **POST `/purchase`** — Processes a purchase of a product from the local database, records the purchase, and returns the updated user balance.
+- **POST `/purchase`** — Processes a transactional purchase from the local database, records it, and returns the updated user balance.

 ## Requirements